Stars1233/uvm32/README.md

 uvm32 is a minimalist, dependency-free virtual machine sandbox designed for microcontrollers and other resource-constrained devices.
 Single C file, no dynamic memory allocations, asynchronous design, pure C99.

+## What is it for?

+* As a no-frills alternative to embedded script engines ([https://www.lua.org/](Lua), [https://duktape.org/](Duktape), [https://micropython.org/](MicroPython), etc)
+* As a [https://en.wikipedia.org/wiki/Sandbox_(computer_security)](sandbox) to isolate untrusted or unreliable elements of a system
+* As a way to allow development in modern systems programming languages where a compiler for the target may not be available ([apps/rust-hello](apps/rust-hello))
+* As a way to "write once, run anywhere" and avoid maintaining multiple software variants

 ## Features

 * Bytecode example apps written in C, Zig, Rust and assembly